Salem, Tamil Nadu: Rail

 Salem Junction is an A-1 category ISO-14001 certified railway junction located in Suramangalam area, 5 km west of the city.
 In 2005, the Railway Board approved the creation of a Salem railway division from Palakkad and Tiruchirapalli divisions.
 It is the fourth-largest of the six Southern Railway zone divisions.
 Salem Railway Junction has been rated as the cleanest station among the divisional headquarters railway stations and also the ninth cleanest railway station in the entire country, according to a survey report published in June 2017.
 Other major railway stations catering to the city include Salem Town, Salem Market, Omalur Junction, Karuppur railway station and Ayothiapattinam railway station.

 Air

 Salem Airport (IATA SXV, ICAO VOSM) is located on the Salem-Bengaluru Highway (NH44) in Kaamalapuram about 15 km from the city.
 Airports Authority of India (AAI) opened the airport in 1993 for commercial operations.
 Kingfisher Airlines flew from Chennai but ended its service in October 2011 due to low occupancy.
 Trujet started services to Chennai in March 2018 as a part of the Udaan scheme by Government of India as well as Air Odisha gives connectivity to Bengaluru and Pondicherry from June 2018.

-The nearest major airports are Tiruchirappalli (152 km) and Coimbatore (148 km).
+Flight services resumed from October 2023.
+Now, Salem is directly connected to Chennai, Hyderabad, Bengaluru, and Cochin.The other nearest major airports are Tiruchirappalli (152 km) and Coimbatore (148 km).